 The cast of characters who join O’Brien have also become perfect comedic partners for the traveling host.
 Fan favorites like Sona Movsesian, Flula Borg, Jordan Schlansky, and Steven Yeun all perfectly complement O’Brien in their respective episodes.

 By the end of 2015, O’Brien visited two countries for the show, Cuba and Armenia.
-Since then he’s filmed in 11 additional countries, one of which (Greenland) premiered this month, while another (Ghana) premieres in November.
+Since then he’s filmed in 11 additional countries, including Ghana, which premiered just last night.
 Though they are all worth watching, here is the official ranking of each special:

 When Michelle Obama asked O’Brien if he’d put on a show for the troops, the host immediately agreed and traveled overseas to spend a week at Al Udeid Air Base in Qatar, the headquarters for the U.S central command who run and coordinate air and ground campaigns in Iraq, Syria, and Afghanistan.
 The episode begins with an insane 3-D reenactment of O’Brien’s flight with Obama.
 Since they couldn’t bring a camera on the plane, the animation shows the host spilling his vodka causing the plane to malfunction, Obama landing the plane herself, O’Brien ejecting his seat, landing on a boat, working on the boat, only to be kidnapped by bandits and rescued by Obama.